linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 35 Pricing Futures and Options Contracts.md

 14. Consider two strategies:

-Strategy 1: Purchase one unit of Asset M currently selling for  $103.
-A distribution of$ 10 is expected one year from now.
+Strategy 1: Purchase one unit of Asset M currently selling for  \$103.
+A distribution of\$ 10 is expected one year from now.

 Strategy 2: (a) Purchase a call option on Asset M with an expiration date one year from now and a strike price of 100; and (b) place sufficient funds in a 10 \%interest- bearing bank account to exercise the option at expiration (100) and to pay the cash distribution that would be paid by Asset M (10).